-Nicky Abdinor is an Inspirational Keynote Speaker and registered Clinical Psychologist.
-She is available for consultations at her private practice in Milnerton, Cape Town.
-Nicky travels nationally and internationally for keynote speaking events.
-She is always commended on being a “credible” agent of change whether you are connecting with her one-on-one or from an audience.
+Nicky Abdinor is an international keynote speaker, registered Clinical Psychologist and founder of the non-profit, Nicky’s Drive.
+She is based in Cape Town, South Africa, where she runs her clinical practice.
+Nicky travels globally for keynote speaking events and has spoken at conferences across Africa, Europe, the USA, Australia and the Middle East.
+Nicky is always commended on being a “credible” agent of change whether you are connecting with her one-on-one or from an audience.
 When you meet Nicky, it is hard not to recognise that she puts her message into practice!

 Nicky was motivated to study Psychology after meeting a high school friend who suffered from anxiety and depression.
 She recognized that psychological challenges can have just as much impact on our functioning as physical challenges.
 Nicky felt that she could identify with her friend’s fight for independence and it motivated her to pursue a career in Psychology.

 Nicky was born with a physical disability (she was born without arms and shortened legs) which had no medical explanation.
 She believes supportive parents, a determined personality and inclusion in mainstream education were key factors in overcoming her physical limitations.
 Through her Psychology studies, she realised that she had been applying many Cognitive-Behavioural Therapy (CBT) skills in her life.
 She believes that it’s not her situation, but how she thinks about her situation, that determines her emotional wellbeing.
 Nicky recognises that positive thinking is helpful, but we also need to be rational and realistic.
 Positive Psychology has also contributed to Nicky’s theoretical approach where she highlights that we must not ignore what is wrong, but focus more on what is right.